Disabled adaptations and home improvement grants

 Home repairs assistance grants may be available if you are:

 - a homeowner or a private tenant

-- and have occupied your home for at least two years
+- and have occupied your home for at least 2 years

 If you have moved in more recently, we may be able to disregard this requirement in certain circumstances.

 You will also need to be in receipt of one of the following benefits: